 **Canister dive lights

 Next, there are so-called canister dive lights.
-It’s widely used by technical divers since it comes with a battery pack, long wire, and more power for extended dives.
+It’s widely used by technical scuba divers since it comes with a battery pack, long wire, and more power for extended dives.
 The convenience of the light being separated from the battery makes it easy to attach on your gears.

 **Photography dive lights

-Lastly, there are dive lights specifically made for underwater photography purposes.
+Lastly, there are diving lights specifically made for underwater photography purposes.
 This is usually connected to the camera so it will emit a flash of light on each shot.
 The good thing with underwater photography lights is it can be adjusted to suit the exposure level for the images.

 -Check the lumens